Shawn-Chahal/abstract-strategy/README.md

 # Abstract Strategy Games
-An API which allows for the easy creation of abstract startegy games with artificial intelligence in C++.
+An API which allows for the easy creation of abstract strategy games with artificial intelligence in C++.
 The games can then be played in a command-line interface.

 ## Available games
 1. Connect Four